Products & ServicesSee also: Categories | Featured Products | Parts by Number | Technical Articles | More Information

 Medical Device Link .

-as giant magnetoresistance (GMR).
+exclusively is known as giant magnetoresistance (GMR).
 GMR is one of a class of integrated magnetic sensing technologies that are sometimes called spintronics.
-This class includes--roughly in order of technological maturity--Hall effect sensing, anisotropic magnetoresistance, GMR, magnetic tunnel junctions, and colossal
+This class includes --roughly in order of technological maturity --Hall effect sensing, anisotropic magnetoresistance, GMR, magnetic tunnel junctions

 geologic structures near the surface than the location or the mechanism of the quake itself.
 (1) Study unveils a way to probe fault zones before a quake hits Thursday, December 14, 8:30 a.m.-noon Session S41A, poster #27 Moscone Center, Hall D Presenter: Justin Revenaugh (408) 459-3055